-The Executive Board of Fraport AG has comprised four members since September 1, 2014: Dr. Stefan Schulte (Chairman), Anke Giesen, Michael Müller, and Dr. Matthias Zieschang.
+The Executive Board of Fraport AG has comprised four members since September 1, 2014: Dr Stefan Schulte (Chairman), Anke Giesen, Michael Müller, and Dr Matthias Zieschang.
 As the management body, it conducts the business of the company.
 The Executive Board is bound by the company's interests and corporate sociopolitical principles within the framework of the stock corporation law.
-Beyond this, the rules of procedure, which the Executive Board established for itself and presented to the Supervisory Board for approval, form the basis of its work.
+In addition, its work is based on the rules of procedure, which have been approved by the Supervisory Board.
 The schedule of responsibilities for the Executive Board, which governs the allocation of responsibilities, is also attached to the rules of procedure as an annex.

-On this basis, the Executive Board reports to the Supervisory Board on all relevant matters of business development, corporate strategy, and possible risks in a regular, timely and comprehensive manner.
+On this basis, the Executive Board reports to the Supervisory Board on all relevant matters of business development, corporate strategy, and possible risks in a regular, timely, and comprehensive manner.
 In addition, the Executive Board must have the prior approval of the Supervisory Board for several matters, particularly for capital expenditure and equity investment measures above a value of €10 million, to the extent that this is not provided for in a business plan approved by the Supervisory Board.
 The length of the appointment of the Executive Board members is geared toward the long term and is - as already stated - five years as standard.
 Remuneration of the Executive Board comprises fixed and performance-related components.
-A detailed breakdown of the remuneration is provided in the Remuneration Report in the Group management report in the 2016 Annual Report.
+A detailed schedule of the remuneration is provided in the remuneration report in the Group management report.

 The Executive Board usually meets weekly and constitutes a quorum if at least half of its members participate in the meeting.
 Resolutions are adopted by a simple majority of all the participating members of the Executive Board.
-In the case of a tie, the chairman holds the casting vote.
+In the case of a tie vote, the chairman holds the casting vote.